davidsilvasanmartin/music/music/README.md

 Or, alternatively, install requirements.txt.

 Set env var for config EVERYTIME A NEW CONSOLE IS OPENED.
-An ACTIVATE VENV
+AND ACTIVATE VENV

+UPDATE: setting the env variable was only needed to apply config file, now I'm passing it via -c option (see section on running beets below).

 ```
 .\.venv\Scripts\activate